 (d) Commodity Transaction Information for each of the Commodity Transactions will remain posted within the Module for a period of three (3) Business Days (as hereinafter defined) from the date first posted within the Module by CommodityLogic (the “Review Period”).
-Unless queried by Counterparty in accordance with Section 3(c) above, at the end of the Review Period the Commodity Transaction Information for a particular Commodity Transaction (i) will be deemed to have been matched by Counterparty and acknowledged as being accurate, complete and otherwise correct in all respects, (ii) will be reclassified within the Module as Matched Transaction Information, and (iii) the particular Commodity Transaction will be reclassified within the Module as a Matched Commodity Transaction.
+Unless queried by User or its Counterparty in accordance with Section 3(c) above, at the end of the Review Period the Commodity Transaction Information for a particular Commodity Transaction (i) will be deemed to have been matched by User or its Counterparty and acknowledged as being accurate, complete and otherwise correct in all respects, (ii) will be reclassified within the Module as Matched Transaction Information, and (iii) the particular Commodity Transaction will be reclassified within the Module as a Matched Commodity Transaction.
 Subsequent to the end of the Review Period, inquiries within the Module into the accuracy, completeness or correctness of the Matched Transaction Information will not be an available option.

-(e) For all purposes of this Annex and the Agreement, (i) a “Matched Commodity Transaction” shall mean a Commodity Transaction for which the Commodity Transaction Information within the Module has been matched by Counterparty to the Commodity Transaction Information it, Counterparty, retains in relation to the Commodity Transaction, or deemed to have been matched within the Module in accordance with Sections 3(b) or 3(d) such that the classification of the Commodity Transaction Information is changed within the Module to Matched Transaction Information, (ii) “Matched Transaction Information” shall mean Commodity Transaction Information which has been matched by Counterparty to the Commodity Transaction Information it, Counterparty, retains in relation to the Commodity Transaction, or deemed to have been matched within the Module in accordance with Sections 3(b) or 3(d) such that the classification of a Commodity Transaction is changed within the Module to a Matched Commodity Transaction, and (iii) a “Business Day” shall mean any day that is not a Saturday, Sunday or legally recognized holiday by any bank or other financial institution within the jurisdiction under which this Annex and the Agreement are to be interpreted.
+(e) For all purposes of this Annex and the Agreement, (i) a “Matched Commodity Transaction” shall mean a Commodity Transaction for which the Commodity Transaction Information within the Module has been matched by User and its Counterparty to the Commodity Transaction Information both User and its Counterparty retain in relation to the Commodity Transaction, or deemed to have been matched within the Module in accordance with paragraphs (b) or (d) such that the classification of the Commodity Transaction Information is changed within the Module to Matched Transaction Information, (ii) “Matched Transaction Information” shall mean Commodity Transaction Information which has been matched by User and its Counterparty to the Commodity Transaction Information User and its Counterparty retain in relation to the Commodity Transaction, or deemed to have been matched within the Module in accordance with paragraphs(b) or (d) such that the classification of a Commodity Transaction is changed within the Module to a Matched Commodity Transaction, and (iii) a “Business Day” shall mean any day that is not a Saturday, Sunday or legally recognized holiday by any bank or other financial institution within the jurisdiction under which this Annex and the Agreement are to be interpreted.

-4. ELECTRONIC TRANSATION RECEIPT/FORCE MAJEURE/EXHIBITS.
+5. TRANSATION RECEIPT/FORCE MAJEURE.

-(a) Counterparty has agreed by clicking on this Annex that the matching of the Commodity Transaction Information within the Module constitutes a writing and satisfies any such requirements that may be set out in the Other Agreements, whether a copy of the Matched Transaction Information is subsequently physically provided to Counterparty or not.
-Counterparty may choose to print from the appropriate screen of the Module a copy of the Matched Transaction Information in order to have a physical copy of the Matched Transaction Information for its records; provided, however, the printed copy of the Matched Transaction Information shall be deemed to be a counterpart to the Matched Transaction Information maintained by CommodityLogic.
+(a) User has agreed by clicking on this Annex that the matching of the Commodity Transaction Information within the Module constitutes a writing and satisfies any such requirements that may be set out in the Other Agreements, whether a copy of the Matched Transaction Information is subsequently physically provided to User or not.
+User may choose to print from the appropriate screen of the Module a copy of the Matched Transaction Information in order to have a physical copy of the Matched Transaction Information for its records (being referred to in this Annex as a “Transaction Receipt”; provided, however, the Transaction Receipt shall be deemed to be a counterpart to the Matched Transaction Information maintained by CommodityLogic.